Prenatal care in your first trimester

 The first visit will also be a good time to talk about:

-- Eating healthy, exercising, and making lifestyle changes while you are pregnant
+- Eating healthy, exercising, getting adequate sleep, and making lifestyle changes while you are pregnant

 - Common symptoms during pregnancy such as fatigue, heartburn, and varicose veins